Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

+In this section, we recall the concept of the doubly nonnegative (DNN) relaxation of a QP.
+We first reformulate the original QP~\eqref{prob:original_max_qp0} into an equivalent form with linear equality constraints.
+Let $n=m+k$.
+One can lift the feasible region $\cF$ into $\R^n$ and rewrite~\eqref{prob:original_max_qp0} in the following form:

-We recall the doubly nonnegative relaxation of~\eqref{prob:original_max_qp0}.
-A square matrix is completely positive (CP) if it can be written as $BB^\top$ where $B$ is a matrix with nonnegative elements.
-Denote by $\mC$ the cone of $n$-by-$n$ completely positive matrices:
+In problem~\eqref{prob:original_max_qps} above, $\bf{0}$ denotes the zero vector or matrix of appropriate dimension, and $\bf{I}$ denotes the identity matrix of appropriate dimension.
+A square matrix is completely positive (CP) if it can be written as $BB^\top$ where $B$ is a matrix with nonnegative elements only.
+It is known, given in the theorem below, that problem~\eqref{prob:original_max_qps} can be reformulated as a linear program over the cone of CP matrices. \begin{theorem}[\cite{Burer2012}] The quadratic program~\eqref{prob:original_max_qps} is equivalent to